jairomfj/Grails-Examples/README.md

 # Groovy-Send-Email-Example

-This project contains a simple example of how the e-mail plugin be configured externalizing the configuration file.
+This project contains a simple example of how to externalize the e-mail configuration and still continue sending e-mails.

+Grails version=2.2.2